Connecting research, policy and practice

 Keywords: Europeanization, human rights, hate crime, hate speech, hate crime laws, homophobia, transphobia, sexual orientation and gender identity, LGBTI

 Without human rights monitors, who would document abuses and hold the violators to account?
 A good human rights monitoring project requires a bespoke approach to make an impact.
 In the world of fake news, a robust research methodology will ensure that your data are solid and findings irrefutable.
-Examples of my past monitoring projects include:

-Evaluations and needs assessments
+Evaluations and Needs Assessments:

+Needs assessment is the crucial step before deploying any resources.
+Ensuring that you understand the local contexts, past interventions, and current gaps helps you make sure that your action hits the target.
 Evaluation is bread and butter of public services and international development work.
-Funders and tax payers expect their money to make an impact.
+Funders and taxpayers expect their money to make an impact.
 A good internal or external evaluation plan will help to make sure you deliver on your promises and identify lessons for the future.

 Is country X safe to go back to?
 Decision makers need up-to-date knowledge about countries where asylum seekers originate from.
 For some social groups, information about specific threats is not always publicly available.
 A meticulously researched analysis of social, legal and political situation in the country of origin may be a cornerstone of decision-making in the asylum process.